WWE Evolution (2018): Storylines

 At SummerSlam, Ronda Rousey won the Raw Women's Championship.
-Following her win, The Bella Twins (Nikki and Brie Bella) celebrated with the new champion.
+Following her win, The Bella Twins (Nikki Bella and Brie Bella) celebrated with the new champion.
 At Super Show-Down, it was announced that a title defense for Rousey was scheduled for Evolution.
 At that same event, Rousey and The Bella Twins teamed up to defeat The Riott Squad (Ruby Riott, Liv Morgan, and Sarah Logan).
 On the following episode of Raw, Rousey and The Bella Twins defeated The Riott Squad in a rematch.
 Following the match, however, The Bella Twins attacked Rousey, turning heel.
-Later that night, a title match between Rousey and Nikki was then scheduled for Evolution.
+Later that night, a title match between Rousey and Nikki was scheduled for Evolution.

 At SummerSlam, Charlotte Flair defeated Becky Lynch and defending champion Carmella in a triple threat match to become a two-time SmackDown Women's Champion by pinning Lynch.
 Following the match, Lynch attacked Flair, turning heel.
 Lynch then defeated Flair to win the championship at Hell in a Cell.
 A rematch occurred at Super Show-Down where Flair won by disqualification after Lynch attacked her with the title belt, thus Lynch retained.
 The two faced each other in a rematch on the following episode of SmackDown, however, it ended in a double countout, resulting in Lynch retaining again.
-SmackDown General Manager Paige then announced that the two would have another rematch for the SmackDown Women's Championship at Evolution in a last woman standing match, the first in WWE.
+SmackDown General Manager Paige then announced that the two would have another rematch for the SmackDown Women's Championship at Evolution in WWE's first-ever Last Woman Standing match.

 On the October 15 episode of Raw, it was announced that a battle royal for a women's championship match would also take place at Evolution with various competitors announced to take part, including WWE legends and Hall of Famers.

-On the October 22 episode of Raw, it was announced that The Riott Squad would face off against the team of Sasha Banks, Bayley and Natalya.
+On the October 22 episode of Raw, it was announced that The Riott Squad (Ruby Riott, Liv Morgan, and Sarah Logan) would face off against the team of Sasha Banks, Bayley, and Natalya.

 Event

-Before the event aired live on pay-per-view, a dark match took place in which Rhea Ripley defeated Dakota Kai to retain the NXT UK Women's Championship.
+Before the event aired live, a dark match took place in which Rhea Ripley defeated Dakota Kai to retain the NXT UK Women's Championship.